 I suggest avoiding national holidays within these stats, especially Christmas time – between the end of November until the first week of January for most of the world .
 Christmas time gives unnaturally high traffic and conversion rates at the end of the month for many ecommerce sites, and the opposite for many B2B websites.

-If there is a trend for higher conversion rates during different days of the month, as there is in the example above, you can either manually raise Maximum CPC amounts in these periods, or create automatic AdWords scripts to raise and lower them at the right times.
+If there is a trend for higher conversion rates during different days of the month, as there is in the example above, you can either manually lower your automated bidding targets in these periods, or create automatic Google Ads scripts to raise and lower bid adjustments (e.g. location targets) at the right times.

 The example above has an upwards trend around the middle of the month and the end of the month.
 Many people get paid at the end of the month which influences buying behaviour around the end and start of each month on most ecommerce websites.
-Luxury goods seem to have a mid-month boost in conversion rates whereas cheaper goods have a boost between near the end of the month and the first week of the month I’ve identified.
+Luxury goods seem to have a mid-month boost in conversion rates whereas cheaper goods have a boost between near the end of the month and the first week of the month.
+But each website has different patterns and you should identify your own.

-Looking at traffic levels and goal or ecommerce conversion rates during different times gives great insights into how people interact with your website.
+Using Google Analytics Day of Week & Hour of Day Reports alongside traffic levels and goal or ecommerce conversion rates gives great insights into how people interact with your website.

 Finding any times that differ from normal statistics allows you to optimise paid advertising channels and to get more traction from social media.